A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Method

 It progressively transforms the sample \( z_0 \) into a noisy sample \( z_t \), where \( t \in \{0,1,\dots,T\} \).
 The constant term \( \bar{\alpha}_t := \prod_{s=0}^t \alpha_s = \prod_{s=0}^t (1 - \beta_s) \), where \( \beta_s \) represents the noise schedule \cite{hoDenoisingDiffusionProbabilistic2020}.
 During training, the denoising process typically optimizes a Unet model \( \epsilon_\theta(z_t, c, t) \) by minimizing the mean squared error loss, which predicts the noise \( \varepsilon \) added to the noisy sample \( z_t \), under the guidance of condition \( c \):

-During inference, random noise \( z_T \) is denoised through the denoising model \( \epsilon_\theta \) via a Markov chain under the guidance of condition \( c \), specifically \( z_T \to z_{T-\Delta} \to \cdots \to z_0 \), which can be expressed as:
+During inference, random noise \( z_T \) is denoised through the denoising model \( \epsilon_\theta \) via a Markov chain under the guidance of condition \( c \), specifically \( z_T \to z_{T-1} \to \cdots \to z_0 \), which can be expressed as:

-However, latent diffusion models generally assume that sample data is continuous, making them inconvenient for processing discrete label maps.
-We aim to map discrete label maps to a continuous space while ensuring that the encoded label features can be mapped back to category probability space.
-Therefore, we additionally learn an embedding network consisting of a shallow encoder \( E_e \) and a shallow decoder \( D_e \). \( E_e \) maps discrete labels to a continuous space, while \( D_e \) maps encoded label features back to category probability space.
+However, latent diffusion models generally assume that sample data is continuous, making them unsuitable for processing discrete label maps.
+To address this, we introduce an auxiliary embedding network consisting of a shallow encoder $E_e$ and a decoder $D_e$.
+Specifically, $E_e$ projects discrete labels into a continuous embedding space to facilitate diffusion modeling, while $D_e$ maps the encoded features back to the category probability space.
 The optimization of the embedding network is independent of the diffusion model and does not require image data.
-Specifically, \( E_e \) contains an embedding layer that maps discrete labels to a 3-channel continuous space, applies a sigmoid function for normalization, and then scales the encoded labels to the range \([-1, 1]\). \( D_e \) contains two convolutional layers that first map the 3-channel encoded labels to 128 channels, and then to a \( K \)-channel category probability space, where \( K \) is the number of categories.
-To improve the embedding network's robustness during training, we add Gaussian noise (variance = 0.25) to \( E_e \)'s output before feeding it to \( D_e \).
-We optimize the embedding network by minimizing the cross-entropy loss between the category probabilities produced by \( D_e \) and the discrete labels.

 Given a remote sensing image \( x \in \mathbb{R}^{3 \times h \times w} \) and its corresponding segmentation label map \( y \in \mathbb{R}^{h \times w} \), the generative semantic segmentation process based on latent diffusion models is illustrated in Fig.~\ref{fig2}.
 Given the image encoder \( E_I \) and image decoder \( D_I \) from Stable Diffusion, and given the optimized shallow encoder \( E_e \) and shallow decoder \( D_e \) from the embedding network, we combine \( E_e \) with \( E_I \) to form encoder \( E_S \) for encoding discrete labels, and combine \( D_e \) with \( D_I \) to form decoder \( D_S \) for decoding label features.
 In our diffusion model training setup, the sample \( z_0 = E_S(y) \) and the conditioning information \( c_I = E_I(x) \).
 The diffusion process transforms the sample \( z_0 \) into a noisy sample \( z_t \) using Equation~\eqref{eq.1}.
 We concatenate \( z_t \) with \( c_I \) as input and train the Unet model \( \epsilon_\theta \) to predict the noise added to \( z_t \) using Equation~\eqref{eq.2}.